verokim85/verokim85.github.io/_posts/2017-12-19-why_i_decided_to_learn_programming.markdown

 ---
 layout: post
-title:      "why I decided to learn programming"
-date:       2017-12-20 00:16:00 +0000
+title:      "Why Programming?"
+date:       2017-12-19 19:16:01 -0500
 permalink:  why_i_decided_to_learn_programming
 ---

-I wanted to challenge myself and do something different with my life.
-Currently I work as an Occupational therapist.
-It's a great job however, after 7 years of devoting myself to this field I decided that this just wasn't for me anymore.
-I wanted a brand new start with a new slate and really delve into something that I haven't done before.
-One day I decided to open up an HTML book that was lying around in the house (thanks to hubby) and started teaching myself coding.
-At first I thought, "this is like reading a bunch of hieroglyphics, I don't get it"  However the more I read, the more I understood that there was meaning to what I was reading (duh).
-After I got a sense of how things worked, I decided to write my codes and make a mini website for myself.
-It took a while but once I got it to work it was the most exciting thing ever!!
-It was at that moment I decided to become a programmer!
-I mean why not, coding is THE future.
-With everything getting automated and the use of electonic devices becoming more prevalent, it's like joining the winning team.
-I'm excited to be learning how to code and can't wait to work in this field.
+     I've worked as an Occupational therapist for the past 7 years.
+Although it is a very rewarding field, at this stage in my life I want something new.
+How I came across programming is that one day I decided to picked up an HTML book that was lying around in my house and began to read it.
+Although I wasn't able to decipher the codes at first, I kept at it.
+Slowly but surely I was able to read and understand the text before me.
+It was exciting, new and fun.
+After a few months of tinkering around with HTML and CSS, I decided to turn my hobby into my future by enrolling into Flatiron school.
+		 What excites me is technology.
+It is advancing at a fast pace and I am amazed at the power it has to change a culture.
+For instance, we can use technology to program artifical intelligence to improve the efficiency and safety in the workplace.
+It can be used to connect doctors and patients for improved medical care.
+In addition, we can also use it as a platform for people to connect via apps such as twitter, facebook, snapchat etc.  Technology is the future and it's only going to continue grow and expand.
+I am passionate about this field and can't wait to be a part it.